dburdin/superheroes-backend/readme.md

 This is the backend server for the Superheroes application.
 It provides an API to manage superheroes' data.

 Features
--Fetch a list of superheroes
+|Fetch a list of superheroes
--Get details of a specific superhero by ID
+| Get details of a specific superhero by ID
--Add a new superhero
+| Add a new superhero
--Update an existing superhero
+| Update an existing superhero
--Delete a superhero
+| Delete a superhero

 Technologies Used
 -Node.js: JavaScript runtime environment